zamanianlab/ZamanianLabDocs/docs/comp_local.md

     - [Zoom](https://zoom.us/download) (video meeting software)
     - [Paperpile](https://paperpile.com/) (reference management)

-3. If the Mac is UW-owned, follow the instructions to install [Parallels Mac Management](https://it.vetmed.wisc.edu/pmm-for-sccm-client-install/).
-This will allow you to directly install UW software.
+3. If the Mac is UW-owned, follow these instructions to install [Parallels Mac Management](https://it.vetmed.wisc.edu/pmm-for-sccm-client-install/).
+This will allow you to directly install UW-licensed software.

 4. Install additional bioinformatics and imaging software: